lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 #### Registers

-Register are the places where you can declare
+Register are the places where you store data to then be able to modify it.

 #### Interfaces

-Interfeces are user defined data structures.
-They are very much like tradicional strucd in conventional programing languages.
-You can store Interfaces into register like with any other aleo data types.
+Interfaces are user-defined data structures.
+They are very much like traditional structs in conventional programming languages.
+You can store Interfaces into registers, like with any other Aleo data types.

-For example, let's build and interfece representing a fixed size array of 3 elements:
+For example, let's build an interface representing a fixed-size array of 3 elements.
+Add this at the bottom of the *main.aleo* file:

 ```
 interface array3: